apatari/squawk-rack/README.md

 ```bash
 npm install --prefix client
 ```
-You should see a working version of Squawk Rack runnin on your machine!
+You should see a working version of Squawk Rack running on your machine!

 ## Usage